Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation: Numerical results

+\chII{To illustrate that the IBDL gives first-order convergence away from the boundary by a distance that is $\mathcal{O}(\Delta x)$, Figure \ref{nointerpfigure} shows the $L^1$ and $L^2$ refinement studies for the IBDL solution to Equation \eqref{pde again}, obtained without the interpolation step.
+We observe $\mathcal{O}(\Delta x)$ convergence for $L^1$ and $\mathcal{O}(\sqrt{\Delta x})$ convergence for $L^2$.
+This indicates that we get first-order pointwise convergence in the solution away from the boundary.
+This is also illustrated in Figure \ref{nointerpfigure2}, where the large errors are seen only within a few meshwidths of the boundary.
+Therefore, as previously discussed, the interpolation step is not necessary unless we wish to recover pointwise convergence in this small region near the boundary. which is $\mathcal{O}(\Delta x)$ in width. }

-Figures \ref{ibsl interior refinement}-\ref{ibdl interior refinement} compare the IBSL and IBDL refinement studies, and we see that we maintain first-order convergence of the solution.
-Figures \ref{ibsl interior error}-\ref{ibdl interior error} illustrate the solution errors for the two methods, and the errors from the IBDL method are actually lower for this problem.
+\chIII{We then implement the IBDL method, including the interpolation step, in which we replace solution values within $m_1=6$ meshwidths of the boundary and use interpolation points located $m_2=8$ meshwidths from the boundary.} Figures \ref{ibsl interior refinement}-\ref{ibdl interior refinement} compare the IBSL and IBDL refinement studies, and \chIII{we see that with the interpolation step, we maintain first-order convergence of the solution on the entire PDE domain.} Figures \ref{ibsl interior error}-\ref{ibdl interior error} illustrate the solution errors for the two methods, and the errors from the IBDL method are actually lower for this problem.
 In general, the two methods typically give errors of comparable size.